davidmohaisen/davidmohaisen.github.io/_pages/about.md

 Recent Updates
 ----
-👨🏻‍🏫 I (David) will be on leave during 2023-2024.\
+Gave a keynote at the Saudi Aramco Cyber Security Chair on AI Security (2025)\
-👨🏻‍🏫 I am (David) looking for one student with VR-related experience.\
+Will be on leave during 2023-2024.\
-👨🏻‍🏫 06/2023: David will deliver a keynote on VR security at SNTA 2023, held in Orlando.\
+I gave deliver a keynote on VR security at SNTA 2023, held in Orlando.\

 [^1]: Until 2020, I went by Aziz Mohaisen.